-The Business and Education (B&E) Association is lead by staff member Jeff Shaffer.
-Read Jeff’s bio here.
+The Central PA Business and Education Association is the 501(c)3 entity under the Chamber umbrella, run by staff member Michael Porter, Education Coordinator.
+Read Michael’s bio here.

 Building Leaders for the Susquehanna Valley (B.L.S.V.)